 When the first apples are harvested in August, the Apple House becomes the main hub of activity for the rest of the season.

-The old brick Applehouse was built in the 1940's originally as a cow barn.
-In 1991 the bakery kitchen was addded on to the eas side of the building.
-The walk-in cooler on the west side of the building was the old Pipe Village Schoolhouse that Emil Beyer purchased and reassembled on the farm.
+The old brick Applehouse was built in the 1940's.
+Originally, apples were stored under the building in a cellar.
+The walk-in cooler we now have on the west side of the building was the old Pipe Village Schoolhouse that Emil Beyer purchased and reassembled on the farm.
+In 1991 the bakery kitchen was added on to the east side of the building.

 This quaint building houses the main salesroom, bakery, caramel apple kitchen, refrigeration equipment, the apple grading area, and the apple peeling room.